Skip to content

 Key Findings

-The false alarm lasted only 30 minutes from initial alert to all-clear, demonstrating rapid resolution
+The false alarm lasted 30 minutes from the initial alert to the all-clear

 Bike lane delineators being struck by a speeding car produced sounds that multiple witnesses interpreted as gunshots